 Use of Student Agendas:

-The student Agenda is an essential part of your role as a student at Memorial.
-It will help you keep track of important events, organize your home study program, inform you of school rules, and policies, and help the school to communicate effectively with your parents/guardians.
+Many classes at Memorial make use of Student Agendas.
+They help keep track of important events, organize your home study program, inform you of school rules, and policies, and help the school to communicate effectively with your parents/guardians.
 The following steps will make this required tool an effective and regular part of your routine:

-- Record your homework assignments and test dates for each class, each day
+- Record homework assignments and test dates for each class, each day

-- Use it to help in planning your home study so that it is carried out on a regular basis
+- Use it to help in planning home study so that it is carried out on a regular basis

 - Keep track of special events (team games, practices, club meetings, dances, and assemblies)